hanipatel2510/Python-Student-Data-Organizer/README.md

 ### 🗑 Delete Student

-* Remove a student record from the database.
+* Delete a student record from the database.

 ### 📚 Display Subjects Offered